Human, Social, and Political Sciences

-Again, within these tracks it is possible to take papers from other subjects including Archaeology, Psychology, or the History and Philosophy of Science.
+Again, within these tracks it is possible to take papers from other subjects including Archaeology, Theology, Religion & Philosophy of Religion, Psychology, or the History and Philosophy of Science.

-At Magdalene, we aim to make five or six offers in HSPS each year, and we usually have about four applications per place.
+At Magdalene, we aim to make five or six offers in HSPS each year, and in recent years we have received anywhere between five and ten applications per place.

 Magdalene College co-operates with many of the other Colleges to ensure that, where desirable, students are supervised by specialists in their chosen options.
 There are typically 8 lectures and 2 supervisions a week.
 The friendly reputation of Magdalene College is evident among the students.
 Co-operation between students is encouraged, and there are several social functions arranged throughout the year for all the Magdalene HSPS students.

-There are no set requirements for HSPS, but A-level Mathematics is desirable at Magdalene, and some experience of the social sciences is a slight advantage.
-A broad range of A/AS-level subjects can be beneficial, as can the inclusion of at least one essay subject.
+There are no set requirements for HSPS.
+A broad range of A-level subjects can be beneficial, as can the inclusion of at least one essay subject.

 Typical offer conditions are A*AA at A-level or 41-42 in the IB with 7,7,6 at Higher Level.